vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/create-cluster/create-terraform/create-terraform.md

 1. Familiarize yourself with [Terraform features](../../helpers/terraform-howto/) in the container service.

-1. [Install Terraform and configure the provider](../../../../../tools-for-using-services/terraform/quick-start) if not already done.
+1. [Install Terraform and configure the environment](/en/tools-for-using-services/terraform/quick-start) if it is not already done.

 1. [Install the OpenStack CLI](/en/tools-for-using-services/cli/openstack-cli/) and [authorize](/en/tools-for-using-services/cli/openstack-cli/), if not already done.